johnnymatthews/learning-aion/3-vote-with-aion/README.md

 3. `closeQuestion` will close an existing question regardless of if it has reached its `requiredVotes` condition.
 This method can only be called by the contract owner, assigned to the deployer address.

-    This method takes in a `quesitonID` parameter and will prematurely close a question after checking if the caller ist the owner.
+    This method takes in a `quesitonID` parameter and will prematurely close a question after checking if the caller is the owner.

     ```java
     @Callable
     public static void closeQuestion(int questionID){
     Blockchain.require(Blockchain.getCaller().equals(owner));
         questions.get(questionID).closed = true;
     }
     ```